int128/glob-changed-files-action/README.md

 ## Motivation

-This action is designed for a cross-cutting concern in a monorepo (mono-repository).
+This action is designed for testing a cross-cutting concern in a monorepo (mono-repository).
 For example,

 - Test the Kubernetes manifests
-- Test the security policies
+- Check the security policies

 It takes a long time to test all modules in a large monorepo.
 This action helps you reduce the number of modules to process by using the changed files.